coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ### Force execution

 Snakemake is designed to efficiently manage the execution of complex workflows by only computing the parts that are necessary.
-Specifically, it checks the presence and timestamps of the output files specified in your workflow rules.
+Specifically, it checks the presence and timestamps from the metadata of the output files specified in your workflow rules.
 If an output file already exists and is up to date, Snakemake will skip the computation steps that produce that file, saving time and resources by avoiding redundant computations.

 However, there are situations where you might want to recompute the entire workflow, regardless of the existing files.
 In such cases, you can force Snakemake to recompute all the steps by using the `-F` or `--forceall` flag.
 This tells Snakemake to ignore the existing output files and re-run all the rules as if the files were missing.